In [1]: import CoolProp as CP

 The EOS is set up with temperature and density as the two independent properties, but often other inputs are known, most often temperature and pressure because they can be directly measured.
 As a result, if the density is desired for a known temperature and pressure, it can be obtained iteratively.
 The following algorithm is used to obtain a reasonable guess for the initial value for the iterative solver:

 If the fluid is somewhere in the two-phase region, or saturation state properties are desired, saturated liquid and vapor properties can be obtained.
 At equilibrium, the Gibbs function of the liquid and vapor are equal, as are the pressures of the saturated liquid and vapor.
-For nearly all pure fluids, ancillary equations for the density of saturated liquid and saturated vapor as a function of temperature are provided, given by \(\rho'\) and \(\rho''\) respectively.
-Thus for pure fluids, for a given temperature, initial guesses for the densities of saturated liquid and vapor are given by
+For nearly all pure fluids, ancillary equations for the density of saturated liquid and saturated vapor as a function of temperature are provided, given by ρ′ and ρ″ respectively.
+Thus for pure fluids, for a given temperature, initial guesses for the densities of saturated liquid and vapor are given by \rho' and \rho''.
+Using one of the densities, a guess for the saturation pressure can be obtained.
+Then, the saturation pressure is iteratively altered using a numerical method.
+For each saturation pressure, the saturated liquid and vapor densities are updated using the full EOS to match the imposed temperature and guessed pressure.
+Because the density is known explicitly from the EOS, Newton’s method can be used to update the densities.
+For Newton’s method, the derivative \partial \rho/\partial p is needed, which can be given explicitly as

-and the value for \(\rho\) is updated by employing
+and the value for \rho is updated by employing

-until \(\left|p(T,\rho_{old})-p_{guess}\right|\) is sufficiently small.
+until \left|p(T,\rho_{old})-p_{guess}\right| is sufficiently small.
 Then the numerical method calculates the Gibbs function for saturated liquid and saturated vapor, and uses the difference in Gibbs functions to update the guess for the saturation pressure.
 Then the densities are calculated again.
-At convergence, the set of \(\rho'\), \(\rho''\), and \(p_{sat}\) are known for a given saturation temperature.
+At convergence, the set of \rho', \rho'', and p_{sat} are known for a given saturation temperature.
 If the fluid is not a pure fluid, the best that you can do is to use the ancillary equations to calculate the saturation densities and saturation pressure.

 As you might imagine, doing all this work to calculate the saturation state for pure fluids is computationally very expensive, so a lookup table method has been implemented for the saturation densities and saturation pressure.
 From Python, you can turn on the saturation lookup table with: